bitplane/ideas/2022/atime2die.md

 ## God king emperor mode

-So you have a bunch of services that are RAM heavy, they run across a Number of machines.
+So you have a bunch of services that are RAM heavy, they run across a number of machines.
 Stick a gateway on the front with MQ architecture.

-Use your test cases to shrink the images as above and use them for the bulk of your services, but keep an unmolested one around too.
+Use ordinary test cases to shrink the images as in Hard Mode and use them for.the bulk of your services, but keep an unmolested one around too, frozen ready to resume.

 If you get a crash:

 * Post a message with the request saying it's a bad one